proitlab/sdj/README.md

-# sdj
+# Sistem Data Jemaat

-Sistem Data Jemaat
+# How to install